 3. Teams learn more about the company’s products or offerings

 All your teams need to stay on the same page about your products and additional offerings.
-This stands true in the case of sales, support and success teams.
+This is most critical in the case of sales, support, and success teams.
 Your customers may interact with all three teams at some point in their journey.
 You will likely see them confused if they hear different things about your product and its features.

 4. Makes employees more empathetic to other teams